 Estate administration begins after you die and continues whether you had done estate planning or not.
 Estate administration is the process by which your assets are collected and distributed after all debts are paid.
-Estate administration can last from several months to several years, depending on how complex your estate is, the ability of your executor or administrator to locate your assets and your family, and whether there are any disputes or disagreements.
+Estate administration can last from several months to several years, depending on how complex your estate is, the ability of your executor or administrator to locate your assets, your family, designated beneficiaries and whether there are any disputes or disagreements.

 If you do not have a will, the court process is called an administration proceeding.
 The representative for your estate is called the “administrator.”
 The legal document that makes that person the administrator is called the “letters of administration.”
-The court will choose an administrator based on who is available.
+The court will choose an administrator based on your next of kin.
 The court makes the decision in the following order:

 - surviving spouse